 China has the largest ecommerce market in the world – by far – as well as the world’s second-largest economy.
-Chinese online retail sales in 2019 were $1,935 billion, more than three times larger than the US.
+Chinese online retail sales in 2020 were $1,414 billion, which is almost double the size of the next largest ecommerce market in the US.

-China’s ecommerce market is even larger than the rest of the world combined, representing 55% of global online retail sales.
-Online retail in China makes up 20.7% of total retail sales, compared to 11.3% in the US.
+China’s ecommerce market is responsible for 33% of total global online retail sales.
+Ecommerce in China now makes up 25% of total retail sales in the country, compared to 14% in the US.

 The major ecommerce players in China are all domestic companies: Alibaba, JD.com and Pinduoduo.
 Together, their marketplaces dominate ecommerce in China with a combined market share of 89.4%.